benbalter/benbalter.github.com/_posts/2017-12-04-why-your-probably-shouldnt-add-a-cla-to-your-open-source-project.md

 CLAs are legal contracts contributors agree to prior to contributing to a project, intended to minimize maintainer (often corporate maintainer) intellectual property risk.
 How then, does a project know when a contributor has "signed" a CLA?

 Like many things in the legal world, in the world of digital contract formation, there's similarly a spectrum of options, depending on how much risk the maintainer is willing to accept that a contributor might later claim they never agreed to the CLA.
 It's a matter of how "signed" you want the CLA to be.
-At one end of the spectrum, it might be a link to the CLA with some sort of "by submitting you agree..." disclaimer ("browserwrap") or an explicit "I agree to the CLA" checkbox that enables the submit button.
+At one end of the spectrum, it might be a link to the CLA with some sort of "by submitting you agree…" disclaimer ("browserwrap") or an explicit "I agree to the CLA" checkbox that enables the submit button.
 At the other extreme might be the requirement that developers print the CLA and submit a physical "wet" signature before they can contribute (sadly, still not uncommon among older projects).
 Most projects that have adopted CLAs land someplace in the middle, treating electronic signatures as sufficient, but even electronic signatures create lots of administrative overhead, both for the contributor and for the maintainer.

 For the contributor, as mentioned earlier, CLAs require the contributor to parse an often dense and complex legal document.
 Even if they are able to do so, if they work for a company that produces software, there's a good chance that they'll need to get sign off from their employer's lawyers, a non-trivial process.
 The reason being, CLAs require that developers certify they own the copyright, and that their contribution does not infringe on the rights of others, two non-obvious determinations in the case of professional software developers.
 For one, depending on the time of day, computer used, type of contribution, or even employee handbook, the code may be the property of the employer.
 For another, the employee may have theoretical access to trade secrets and other confidential information, meaning they may inadvertently infringe on a patent, even if they didn't intend to do so.